December 10, 2014

 10. Monitor and evaluate outcomes: This is possibly one of the most critical elements which could define the success of your D&I strategy.
 Once the formation of the strategy has been agreed and signed off what structures will you put into place to ensure agreed actions, goals and targets are being delivered against in the implementation stage?

 By using these 10 tip tops as a framework you too can ensure that your D&I strategy is successfully implemented in ways which meets both global and local needs.
-Good luck!Posted about 6 years ago
+Good luck!Posted over 6 years ago